top of page

 6K6A8352-Enhanced-NR.jpg

-IMI Fest Creator's Studio
+Creator's Studio

 IMI Fest is a space where independent creators can turn their work into a real-world studio experience.
 Creator’s Studio invites makers, artists, inventors, and engineers to take over small spaces at the festival, showcasing the projects they’ve built and the ideas behind them.
 Installations blur the line between digital and physical, creating a living gallery of independent creativity and curiosity.